 The Family Science Ph.D. program requires 51 graduate credit hours beyond the master's degree, including 30 core credits (theory, issues, research methodology, statistics), 6 elective credits, 3 research internship credits, and 12 dissertation credits.
 All Ph.D. students must complete foundation coursework required for a master's degree in Family Science.
 At the discretion of the Department's Graduate Committee, students entering the Ph.D. program with a master's degree in a related discipline may make up deficiencies in coursework through classes taken at the beginning of the program.
 Ph.D. students must also pass a qualifying examination and complete a dissertation and oral defense.

 Students admitted full-time to the Ph.D. program post-master's can complete this program within three years.
-Students admitted to the Ph.D. program with only a baccalaureate degree must complete either a master's degree in Family Science (available only to Ph.D. students) or a Master’s degree in Couple and Family Therapy en route to the Ph.D.
+Students with only a baccalaureate degree have the option of applying as a dual degree candidate (master's in Couple and Family Therapy, and doctorate in Family Science) requesting admission to both programs simultaneously.

 The University's close proximity to the nation's capital, the state capital in Annapolis, federal executive departments, and headquarters of national professional and public interest associations provide research and internship placements for studying family policy unmatched by any other graduate program in the discipline.
 The Washington-Baltimore metropolitan area offers rich opportunities for research on culturally and socioeconomically diverse families.
 The campus and department have excellent computer facilities.
 Students have ready access to the University's extensive library systems, as well as holdings from the Library of Congress, the National Institutes of Health, National Library of Medicine, National Archives, and many other library collections.